TechNoobForSale/Benchmarking-For-Dummies/Benchmarking Guide.md

      run times, Throttling will be less of an issue as opposed to Geekbench 5 and you will be able to get more accurate results.

      **Note for Geekbench Users:** Don't use the "COMPUTE" Benchmark.
 It's dumb, inaccurate, useless.
 Rely on the previous GPU Benchmarks I talked about.
+     **Benchmark Note:** This is a guide for Peak Performance Evaluation Benchmarking.
+Sustained Performance Evaluation also exists, as well as Stress Testing, but we will not talk about those in this guide.
+We are just looking to break records.
+You could use some of the Tweaks we apply before benchmarking in order to extend your battery life or slightly increase performance (Check **Very
+     Important** Section below).

      # Strategies for improving your benchmark scores

-     * Purchase a **Peltier Cooler** (Those are really a good addition to your arsenal.
+     * Purchase a **Peltier Cooler** (Those are **must-have** in your arsenal.
 They can benefit you in so many ways.
-Too bad they require an external power source)
+Too bad they require an external power source).

      * **Don't run Benchmarks repeatedly**.
 Your phone is passively cooled, even with Peltier.
 It will take time to return to a neutral temperature situation.
 Be mindful.

      * Use light weight monitoring apps such as CPU Float to study the behaviour of the phone's CPU/GPU under stress, and take note of the temperature.
 This will help you tailor your strategy to your phone's behaviour, in order to optimize the scores.
+You can even use CPUFloat to measure the current loss (Which is the Power Draw of the phone, and it must be converted in W to be useful).
+Another great app for this purpose is Devcheck.
+It's heavier on the system, but it's great to ACCURATELY analyse temperatures and a bunch of other things (CPUFloat is VERY OFTEN inaccurate in that regard).
+Devcheck is best if used with root, but even non-root users will find use in it.
+It's better than CPU-Z.

+       **Note:** Devcheck's Monitoring overlay is reserved to Devcheck Pro Users.
+I don't really encourage piracy, but I know what you're thinking, and I know you probably know what I'm thinking.

+     ## (VERY IMPORTANT)
+     Before running the Benchmark**, disable Mobile Data, disable Bluetooth, disable GPS, disable Account Sync in the settings and still in the settings, head over to app settings and disable **Google and Google Play Store.** If you have more Google Apps installed that are not fundamental to the system's functioning, disable them too.
+You can re-enable them after you're done benchmarking.

+     **Also turn on Plane Mode, and afterwards, re-enable Wi-Fi (Yes, you can do that)**.

+     We disable Google Apps since they have a really bad habit of running in the background and stealing **a lot** of CPU cycles.
+Meanwhile we disable Bluetooth, Mobile Data etc to drag down to a minimum the heat sources inside your phone.
+All we want to run is your CPU and/or GPU.
+Bluetooth also steals some CPU cycles, which nobody likes when benchmarking.
+So disconnect your headphones bro.

      **Important for some Users:** Stop using LSpeed and FDE.AI or any App that claims to improve your device's performance through miraculous means.
 They are making it worse.